 What species of ticks live in Missouri and in what quantities?
 Dr. David Claborn, director of the Master of Public Health program at Missouri State University, is trying to answer these questions through his latest tick surveillance project.
 It’s made possible through a grant from the Missouri Department of Health and Senior Services.
 Claborn highlights his research and shares … [Read more...] about Looking for ticks in Missouri

 There are many diet plans you can try today.
 But it’s tough to stick to one long term and if you don’t, it’s likely you’ll pack on the pounds you lost.
 Natalie Allen, a registered dietitian and clinical instructor of biomedical sciences at Missouri State University, shares with Reader’s Digest why people often fail to maintain a diet plan, as well … [Read more...] about Can you maintain diet plans long term?

-Nowadays, many people practice intermittent fasting, also known as IF, to lose weight and get fit.
-What exactly is IF?
-How do you do IF?
-How does this diet plan help with weight loss?
-Natalie Allen, registered dietitian and clinical instructor of biomedical sciences at Missouri State University, and Leah Brooke, a Missouri State dietetic intern, answer these questions and … [Read more...] about Here’s what to know about intermittent fasting
+What is the Paleo diet?
+What can you eat on this diet plan and does it help with weight loss?
+Natalie Allen, a registered dietitian and clinical instructor of biomedical sciences at Missouri State University, answers these questions and more on Openfit. … [Read more...] about Breaking down the Paleo diet